RahulBadenkal/ide/README.md

 #### ✅ Completed Features
 - Basic Layout: Provides the initial structure and user interface.
 - Code Execution with Streaming: Enables real-time code execution and output streaming.
-- Yjs Integration for Excalidraw Whiteboard + Code mirror edior + other document state: Real-time collaboration using Yjs.
+- Yjs Integration for Excalidraw Whiteboard + Code mirror edior + other workspace state: Real-time collaboration using Yjs.
 - Setup backend server to share data across participants in a workspace.
 - Workspace Overview: View all workspaces you have access to.
 - Data Persistence: Stores and retrieves workspace data from the database.